On the origin of V-shaped polarisation spectra in molecular clouds: The two-phase model

 \subsection{Physical conditions in the two phases}

-The usage of a model with two different (dust temperature) phases can be motivated by two scenarios: \begin{enumerate}[(i)] \item First, consider a cold molecular cloud (phase 1) which is illuminated from the outside by a nearby massive star.
-The stellar radiation will heat up the outer and less dense regions of the molecular cloud (phase 2), whereas the central parts of the cloud remain relatively well shielded from the radiation. \item The second scenario comprises a HII region, whose density is lowered due to its ongoing expansion (phase 2) and which is embedded in a dense molecular cloud (phase 1). \end{enumerate} Hence, in both cases, we expect a more dilute phase~2 with dust grains being warmer than in the colder and denser phase~1.
-Due to our optically thin assumption, we can treat both cases equivalently with our semi-analytical two-phase model (Section~\ref{sec:2phasetheory}).
+The usage of a model with two different (dust temperature) phases can be motivated by two scenarios: \begin{enumerate} \item First, consider a cold molecular cloud (phase 1) which is illuminated from the outside by a nearby massive star.
+The stellar radiation will heat up the outer and less dense regions of the molecular cloud (phase 2), whereas the central parts of the cloud remain relatively well shielded from the radiation. \item The second scenario comprises a HII region, whose density is lowered due to its ongoing expansion (phase 2) and which is embedded in a dense molecular cloud (phase 1). \end{enumerate} Hence, in both cases we expect a more dilute phase~2 with dust grains being warmer than in the colder and denser phase~1.
+As our polarisation spectrum is not affected by optical depth effects (Section~\ref{sec:tdustvary}), we can treat both cases equivalently with our two-phase model.
+We note again that the length along the line of sight for both phases is equal and set to half the domain size, i.e. 7.8~pc.

-The motivation for the choice of these two phases lies in the fact that molecular cloud regions like OMC-1, W51, and NGC2024, which show a V-shaped polarisation spectrum \citep{Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12}, are indeed associated with nearby massive star formation.
+The motivation for the choice of these two phases lies in the fact that molecular cloud regions like OMC-1, W51, and NGC2024, which show a V-shaped polarisation spectrum \citep{Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12,Tram24}, are indeed associated with nearby massive star formation.
 We thus expect physical conditions reminiscent of a dense and cold phase in the center of the cloud complex and a warm and dilute phase in its surroundings.

-The dilution in the warm (i.e. the second) phase is given in our semi-analytical model by the factor $f_\textrm{scale}$ (compare Eqs.~\ref{eq:I2phase} and~\ref{eq:Ipol2phase}).
+The dilution in the warm (i.e. the second) phase is given in our toy model by the factor $f_\textrm{scale}$ (compare Eqs.~\ref{eq:I2phase} and~\ref{eq:Ipol2phase}).
 In the following we consider a range of dilution factors